negromano/dockerize-env/README.md

 # dockerize-env
-My personal msot used dependencies for docker (many modified from existent ones)
+My personal most used dependencies for docker (many modified from existent ones)